stml/welcomejs/README.md

 ## Installing

-Place the `welcome.js` file on your server, and add the following line (with the correct path) anywhere on your page.
-Within the `<head>` works just fine.
+Place the `welcome.js` file on your server, and add the following line (with the correct path) anywhere on your page, preferably at the end just before `</body>`.

 ```
 <script src="welcome.js"></script>